fafalone/PropertyDump/README.md

 (Note that since this project uses new language features in tB, it would take some work to backport it to VB6-- tB is backwards compatible, not forwards compatible, just like VBA7x64 isn't compatible with 32bit VBA6 or VB6).

+## Requirements
+Windows 7+
+Source and binaries are self-contained, no installation or additional appendencies.

 ## SOURCE CODE NOTES